payzeio/laravel-payze/README.md

 ];
 ```

 Then add a command in a schedule in `app/Console/Kernel.php`'s `schedule` function.
-We recommend to run a job every 30 minutes, but it's totally up to you and your application needs.
+We recommend running a job every 30 minutes, but it's totally up to you and your application needs.

 ```php
 use PayzeIO\LaravelPayze\Console\Commands\UpdateIncompleteTransactions;